HersheyTaichou/CodeBible/Windows/Repair.md

 1. Mount an ISO image for the version of Windows on the user's machine.
 2. Create a temporary directory to mount the Windows Image File (WIM).
 `mkdir C:\WIM`
+3. Run one of the following two commands to get the index number:

+    Newer versions of Windows:

+    ```cmd
+    dism /Get-WimInfo /WimFile:M:\sources\install.wim
+    ```

+    Older versions of Windows:

+    ```cmd
+    dism /Get-WimInfo /WimFile:M:\sources\install.esd
+    ```

-3. Mount the WIM file.
+4. Mount the WIM file, substituting the index number for the number determined above

-    ```PowerShell
+    ```CMD
     Dism /Mount-Wim /WimFile:D:\sources\install.wim /index:1 /MountDir:C:\WIM /ReadOnly
     ```

-4. Run Dism with the following parameters.
+5. Run Dism with the following parameters.

-    ```PowerShell
+    ```CMD
     Dism /Online /Cleanup-Image /RestoreHealth /Source:C:\WIM\Windows /LimitAccess
     ```

-5. When done, unmount the image and delete the folder
+6. When done, unmount the image and delete the folder

-    ```PowerShell
+    ```CMD
     Dism /Unmount-Wim /MountDir:C:\WIM /Discard
     rmdir C:\WIM
     ```

-6. It's mandatory to restart your computer, or SFC and DISM will still show errors.
+7. It's mandatory to restart your computer, or SFC and DISM will still show errors.

 ## Repair Domain Trust